Ruth Edge, RN

 Linda Velupek, PHR

 Linda is a Nationally Certified Human Resources Professional.
 She has worked in the HR field for over 10 years and worked for Cody Regional Health (CRH) for 17 years.
-Working with CRH she has worked with volunteers and planned numerous events.
+Working with CRH she worked with volunteers and planned numerous events.
 Linda was looking for a way to give back to the community she loves and felt that serving on the board of HMFC fit perfectly.
+Linda was recently hired as the HR Director for Hot Springs County Memorial Hospital and will be a great representative for HMFC in Thermopolis.
 She has two grown sons and a grandson she is very proud of.
-Her other interests include; fishing, hunting, kayaking, horseback riding and any outdoor adventure.
+Her other interests include; fishing, hunting, kayaking, horseback riding, and any outdoor adventure.

 Richard Anderson, MD

 Dr. Anderson graduated from the University of Minnesota Medical School in 1972, and completed his internship and residency in Internal Medicine in Michigan.
 Upon moving to Wyoming, he worked on the Wind River Indian Reservation in Indian Health Services.
 In 1978 Dr. Anderson moved to Cody where he was one of the first two internal medicine specialists to practice.
 After 10 years he moved to Billings, MT where he was associated with St. Vincent Health Care.
 Approximately three and a half years ago he moved back to Cody and presently works for West Park Hospital.
 Dr. Anderson is a regular provider with HMVMC, and joined shortly after the opening of the Cody branch in 2010.
 Dr. Anderson has been practicing medicine for 36 years and is board certified and a fellow of the American College of Physicians.